-Blancpain GT Series Asia’s GT4 class features cars that, in terms of performance and looks, are much closer to their road-going versions than GT3.
+Blancpain GT World Challenge Asia’s GT4 class - which is now officially known as GT4 Asia - features cars that, in terms of performance and looks, are much closer to their road-going versions than GT3.

 Rules state that more components must be carried over from their production counterparts, while manufacturers are given less freedom to tune and develop them.
 Splitters, diffusers and wings are still commonplace but produce much lower downforce and grip levels than GT3.

-Nevertheless, they have proven extremely popular in Europe and America where they compete in multi-class championships alongside GT3, just as they do in Blancpain GT Series Asia.
+Nevertheless, they have proven extremely popular in Europe and America where they compete in multi-class championships alongside GT3, just as they do in Blancpain GT World Challenge Asia.

 Just like GT3, all GT4 cars are governed by SRO’s Balance of Performance regulations.

-SRO Motorsports Group is chaired by company founder and CEO Stephane Ratel and has offices in London, Paris, Liège and Hong Kong.
-Its dedicated team of full-time and freelance staff work with the support of numerous national sporting authorities and sanctioning bodies to offer teams, drivers and manufacturers the world’s best professional, Pro/Am and amateur GT racing platforms.
+SRO Motorsports Group is chaired by company founder and CEO Stephane Ratel.
+With offices in London, Paris, Liège and Hong Kong, its work is facilitated by a dedicated global team of full-time and freelance staff.